IEEE Berkshire Section History

 "India" was the subject of Professor B.C.
 Gupta at the GE Auditorium to about 250 present.

-Mr. Guiseppe Faccioli presented "Transient Phenomena", the effects of sudden disturbances in an
+Mr. Giuseppe Faccioli presented "Transient Phenomena", the effects of sudden disturbances in an

 electric power system.